 Field Description Option Single User Account feature.
 Metric The metric represents the "cost" of transmission for routing purposes.
 IP routing uses hop count as the measurement of cost, with a minimum of 1 for directly connected networks.
 Enter a number that approximates the cost for this link.
 The number need not be precise, but it must be between 1 and 15.
 In practice, 2 or 3 is usually a good number.
 1 to 15 Private This parameter determines if the Prestige will include the route to this remote node in its RIP broadcasts.
 If set to Yes , this route is kept private and not included in RIP broadcast.
 If No , the route to this remote node will be propagated to other hosts through RIP broadcasts.
-Yes/No RIP Direction= Press the [SPACE BAR] to select the RIP direction from Both/In Only/Out Only or None.
-(Default= Both) Version= Press the [SPACE BAR] to select the RIP version from RIP-1/RIP-2B/RIP-2M.
-RIP-1 (default)

-Once you have completed filling in the Network Layer Options Menu, press [ENTER] to return to Menu 11.
-Press [ENTER] at the message [Press ENTER to Confirm...] to save your configuration, or press [Esc] at any time to cancel.
+Yes/No RIP Direction= Press the [SPACE BAR] to select the RIP direction from Both/In Only/Out Only or None .
+(Default= Both) Version= Press the [SPACE BAR] to select the RIP version from RIP- 1/RIP-2B/RIP-2M.
+RIP-1 (default) Once you have co Press [ENTER] at any time to cance mpleted filling in the Network Layer Options Menu, press [ENTER] to the message [Press ENTER to Confirm] to save your configuration return to Menu 11. , or press [Esc] at